ClaireRoberts1403/LetsGoHiking/README.md

 * Navigation - A system of navigation using a maps api to give the user access to responsive maps during the challenge to guide the user on their route.
 * Multi-locations - The challenges can cover world wide hiking locations allowing a global user group and inpsire travelers to explore areas unknown to them.
 * Product growth in shop - To expand the shop product line.
+* A challenge progress/status bar for users to set themselves goals in miles hikes, or challenges completed.
+* A way to download a Pdf copy of the route for users to print if the required.

 ## Technologies Used